Turmeric, or curcuma longa if you want to get fancy, is a member of the ginger family. (Hey, me too! At least, I was before I lost my hair.)

 The most common kind that DHT causes is male pattern baldness, or androgenetic alopecia (AA).
 This occurs when the hair follicle gets mixed messages from its receptor, after which it shrinks and refuses to grow new hair.
 Bummer.

 Many hair loss products block a specific enzyme (5a-reductase) from converting testosterone into DHT.
-But in doing so, they usually contain a lot of other chemicals, with bad side effects like in the case of oral finasteride.
+But in doing so, they sometimes contain a lot of other chemicals, with bad side effects like in the case of oral finasteride.
 Curcumin, on the other hand, helps block DHT in a natural way.

 LA Says: I can’t find specific research that explains how exactly curcumin blocks DHT – but I do know that other natural products, like green tea, saw palmetto and caffeine manage to do it, so I’m guessing it’s a similar process!